mattjonesorg/katacoda-scenarios/Java-Programming-MB/step2.md

 # Running the program

+First, in the pane on the right, select the Terminal tab.

 Java is a static compiled language, while Javascript and Python are intepreted languages that both compile and run the code at the same time.

 With Java, we have to run a command in order to create a program that the computer can run.
 Do that using the following command: